 Vermicompost can be used to make compost or worm tea, by mixing some vermicompost in water and steeping for a number of hours or days.
 The resulting liquid is used as a fertilizer.
 The dark brown waste liquid that drains into the bottom of some vermicomposting systems, as water-rich foods break down, is also excellent as fertilizer.

 We sell our worms in 2 pound packs for $20.
 We give you a living active nest of worms.
 The worms come in a compost bedding environment, NOTa swirling mass of thousands.
 This gives them a more consistent transition environment as well as allows for nests of worms in various stages of development including many eggs.

 We also have limited quantities of vermicompost and vermicompost tea.

 Contact us here to order and for more information.

-Please order ahead and choose when you can pick up your order at Sunnyside Farm (44th & Vallejo) during our Saturday morning (9:30-noon)
+Please order ahead and choose at which upcoming Saturday Market you can pick up your order.
+Sunnyside Farm (44th & Vallejo) Saturday morning (9:30-noon)